Mutualizing Finance within the Climate-Development Nexus

 This alignment helps policymakers understand the vital link between climate action and sustainable development.
 Countries like Denmark and Costa Rica exemplify this approach, using insights from NDCs and SDGs to shape effective policies.
 Exploring the unique environmental challenges faced by each country highlights how economic growth, environmental health, and societal well-being are interconnected.
 Indeed, by investing in the climate-development nexus now and creating mutually reinforcing financial structures within it, policymakers can avert severe societal disruptions and foster prosperity for all, particularly those most vulnerable.

 To effectively link climate action and development, governments, private sector, and other stakeholders need practical financing strategies that can coordinate across both goals simultaneously.
-The third generation of Nationally Determined Contributions (NDCs) can play a key role in shaping development policies that integrate public and private finance aimed at tackling climate change while also meeting the targets of the Paris Agreement and the Sustainable Development Goals (SDGs).
+The third generation of NDCs can play a key role in shaping development policies that integrate public and private finance aimed at tackling climate change under the Paris Agreement, while also meeting the SDGs.

 These next-gen NDCs could tap into diverse sources of development finance, focusing on sectors with high potential for returns, such as renewable energy, agriculture, and waste management.
 This includes reforming institutions to establish incentives conducive to scaling up mechanisms like carbon markets, emissions taxes, as well as private sector and foreign investment.

-Integrating Nationally Determined Contributions (NDCs) with countries’ development strategies is essential for linking climate action and sustainable development.
+Integrating NDCs with countries’ development strategies is essential for linking climate action and sustainable development.
 However, existing governmental structures and institutions – including laws, formal rules and regulation, and informal norms – make this integration difficult in practice.

 Acting now on climate finance is essential, especially since the choices the global community makes today will have lasting impacts.
-While it may be costly and complex to integrate climate into financial systems, the costs of inaction are even greater.
-Investing in climate action now will lead to long-term savings and ease the transition from fossil fuels, while lowering greenhouse gases and carbon emissions by ensuring producers assume responsibility for the negative externalities of the processes and transactions throughout existing supply chains, while greening resilient economies of the future.
+Though it may be costly and complex to integrate climate into financial systems, the costs of inaction are even greater.
+Investing in climate action now will lead to long-term savings and ease the transition from fossil fuels.
+This entails lowering greenhouse gases and carbon emissions by ensuring producers assume responsibility for the negative externalities of the processes and transactions throughout existing supply chains, while greening resilient economies of the future.

 Over 85 countries have adopted the INFF approach, engaging finance ministries and various stakeholders to create comprehensive financing strategies.
 Currently, 15 governments have active financing strategies, while over 50 have initiated finance-related reforms, with around 20 percent of these reforms focused on climate action.
 This approach has the potential to effectively blend development and climate objectives.
 Notably, 15 countries are already leveraging their INFF to support both development strategies and NDCs, with more expected to participate through assistance from INFF Facility's Climate and NDC thematic support.